AlexeyBoiko/DgrmJS/README.md

 Soon

 ## License
 Not for commercial use.
-Contact me [Alexey Boyko](https://github.com/AlexeyBoiko "Alexey Boyko") for details.
+Contact me for details: [Alexey Boyko](https://github.com/AlexeyBoiko "Alexey Boyko").